reposense/RepoSense/docs/UserGuide.md

 `repo-config.csv` file contains repo-level config data as follows:

 * First row: column headings, ignored by RepoSense
-* Second row onwards: repo data
+* Second row onwards: each row represents a repository's configuration

 Here is an example: